parmentelat/sample-course/README.md

 # dummy-notebooks
-this is toy repo, mostly for playing with nbgitpuller
+this is a toy repo, mostly for playing with nbgitpuller from under nbhosting